National Fraud Intelligence Bureau: History and criticism

-Despite its title, Action Fraud does not take action to resolve cases of fraud: it is a reporting and analysis centre only.
-An investigation by Which?, the Consumers Association, published in September 2018, found that only a quarter of cases reported to Action Fraud were passed on to local police forces for action, and that fewer than 4% of cases handled by Action Fraud resulted in anyone being charged or otherwise dealt with by the justice system (this compares, for example, with 80% of cases involving drug abuse).
-A BBC Radio 4 'File on 4 programme' on 17 November 2019 was devoted to disappointing experiences by people who had been advised to report their fraud problems to Action Fraud and received no redress, despite often being passed round a long list of agencies including Action Fraud, the City of London Police and a series of local police forces.
-A 2021 academic study found that fraud cases were being declined by police forces due to resource constraints and passed on to Action Fraud, even though the agency has no enforcement or investigation powers, and argued it had "become a useful veil from which the police to hide their inadequate response".
-This lack of effectiveness has led to the agency being referred to as "Inaction Fraud".
+Action Fraud became widely criticised for inadequacies and failing to fulfil its purpose.
+An investigation in 2018 by Which?, the Consumers Association, found that only a quarter of cases were passed on to local police forces for action, and that fewer than 4% of cases handled by Action Fraud resulted in anyone being charged or otherwise dealt with by the justice system (this compared, for example, with 80% of cases involving drug abuse).
+An investigation by The Times in 2019 revealed that call handlers working for the police insulted victims and had been trained to mislead them into thinking their cases would be investigated when most were never looked at again.
+This lack of effectiveness led to the agency being referred to as "Inaction Fraud".